shreeharshan/Embedded-Systems-IoT-Internship/Task-3/README.md

-# Task 3 – Smart Automatic Lighting System
+# Task 3 – Upgraded Smart Automatic Lighting System with IoT

-## Objective
+## Overview

-Develop an IoT-based automatic lighting system using an ESP32 and an LDR sensor.
-The system automatically controls an LED based on ambient light intensity and provides real-time monitoring through the Blynk IoT platform.
+This project is an enhanced version of the **Task 2 – Automatic Light Detection System**.

+In Task 2, the ESP32 monitored ambient light using an LDR sensor and automatically controlled an LED based on a predefined threshold.

+For Task 3, the project has been upgraded by integrating **Blynk IoT**, enabling real-time cloud monitoring through both web and mobile dashboards.

+---

+## Enhancements Over Task 2

+The following features were added to the previous project:

+- IoT connectivity using Blynk Cloud
+- Live monitoring of LDR sensor values
+- Real-time Environment Status (BRIGHT/DARK)
+- LED status monitoring
+- Web Dashboard for remote monitoring
+- Mobile Dashboard for remote monitoring
+- Manual Override switch through the Blynk dashboard

+---

 ## Components Used

 - ESP32
 - LDR Sensor Module
 - LED